Programeowr/Law-in-Hands/README.md

 Gender Input Field: This takes the user input for their gender.

 Register Button: By clicking on this button, the firebase stores the data and creates a new user with the given email and password.
 This takes you to user login page to login again.

+Back navigation button:
+By clicking this button the user gets back to the previous page.

 ![home](https://github.com/user-attachments/assets/4137e4d3-b595-4d05-a80b-85c0308deefb)